guardtime/ksi-tool/README.md

 If the latest version is needed or the package is not available for the platform you are using, check out source code from Github and build it using `gcc` or `VS`.
 To build KSI tool `libksi` and `libksi-devel` (KSI C SDK) packages are needed. `libksi` is available in Guardtime repository or as source code in GitHub:
 [https://github.com/GuardTime/libksi](https://github.com/GuardTime/libksi).

 Use `rebuild.sh` script to build KSI tool on CentOS/RHEL.
+Call `rebuild.sh -h` for more details.

-See `WinBuild.txt` to read how to build KSI tool on Windows.
+Use `WinBuildOnline.bat` to get and build dependencies from Github or see `WinBuild.txt` to read in detail how to build KSI tool on Windows.

 See `test/TEST-README.md` to learn how to run KSI command-line tool tests on Windows and Linux.